 The unease created by movies such as Who Can Kill a Child?, the Children of the Corn series, the wild-running orphans in Logan's Run and that gang that shouts "bop! bop!' on that one Star Trek episode hinges on two elements: 1) we're hard-wired to not kill children; 2) as adults we're expected to bring them around through strong leadership and mature nurturing.
 If we fail, it makes us look bad.
 Who can kill a child?
 Only a monster, like us.
 Kids are, at heart, sociopathic, until they learn empathy.
 If we can't teach them that empathy, what good are we?

-I learned empathy while torturing Japanese beetles.
-They were a genuine plague in the 70s, and if not for DDT, they still would be.
-I used to get paid $1 for every jar of them in soapy water-we'd pull them off of trees and bushes that they would just devour otherwise.
+I learned empathy at around six years-old while torturing Japanese beetles.
+They were a genuine plague in the 70s.
+I used to get paid two dollars for every jar of them I collected (we'd drop them in soapy water-we'd pull them off of trees and bushes that they would just devour otherwise).
 When bored, my friend and I would torture them.
 And I still remember seeing this poor Japanese beetle dragging itself along the driveway on its last leg, leaking black blood, I suddenly felt sick to my stomach, ashamed, sad, and confused.
 I stopped playing with the other kid immediately, and never hurt a beetle again, except to kill them swiftly and mercifully.
 Yeesh, kids are nightmares.
-But there are levels of developmental empathy, that beetle moment was the turning point for me.
+But there are levels of developmental empathy that make them human.
+That beetle moment was the turning point for me.
 But if you doubt lack of empathy exists, just go to your local supermarket some time and hang out in the meat section; none of those shoppers give a shit about the organic beings that were butchered; there are no sad cow faces hanging above the steaks.
 Kudos to stores like Whole Foods for buying only from free range sources, but the bulk of our meat still comes from places where to say the animals are tortured, overcrowded and deprived for the entirety of their lives, is putting it mildly.
-Out of sight, out of mind, okay - but then to judge the kids who kill animals in the neighborhood seems awfully hypocritical.
+Out of sight, out of mind, okay - but then to judge the kids who kill animals right there in the neighborhood seems awfully hypocritical.

-My offhand diagnosis is that empathy is a 'luxury' in brain chemistry, a sophisticated neural upgrade the mind takes when it feels it can relax and trust the people around it, to operate as a tribe rather than a single entity.
-Once the empathy kicks in it can never go away (except on cocaine) so the brain doesn't want to bust it out too soon if it might be a hindrance, as in war, or survival (ala Newt in Aliens).
+My offhand diagnosis is that empathy is a 'luxury' in brain chemistry, a sophisticated neural upgrade the mind takes when it feels it can relax and trust the people around it, to operate as a tribe rather than a single entity against every other single entity.
+Once the empathy kicks in it can never go away (except on cocaine or in an emergency) so the brain doesn't want to bust it out too soon if it might be a hindrance, as in war, or survival (ala Newt in Aliens).
 But sociopaths tend to be loners, so what you have with a gang of unsupervised kids is fascism, mass hysteria, the desperation to connect and strengthen your tribal bonds leading you to kill all outsiders without conscience lest you be branded outsider next.

 The rhythm of this phenomenon is apparent in all group human interaction.
 I've witnessed and been caught in three different riots over the course of my life.
-I never could catch the insane spirit of it all - I hurried away as the opposing ranks were drawn, embarrassed.
+I never could catch the insane spirit of it all - I hurried away, embarrassed, like I just didn't fit in.
 The cops and the rioters had more in common with each other than with me; it was like I was intruding on their very private meeting.

 The most highbrow of the above-listed films in this list entry isn't really a horror movie, the events are mostly described by a progressively more hysterical Elizabeth Taylor; we don't see any gore.
-It's pretty clear just the same that these crazy kids have eaten their cruising tourist sugar daddy in a fit of mass hysteria, hunger, and anger over being sexually abused by this older millionaire.
+It's pretty clear just the same that these crazy kids have eaten their cruising tourist sugar daddy in a fit of mass hysteria, hunger, and anger over being sexually abused by him for money for pan! pan!